51Degrees/documentation/src/features/customelements.md

 # Introduction

-The @Pipeline has been designed as an extensible hierarchy of functionality and is fully publicly accessible.
-This allows 3rd party developers to create custom @flowelements which focus on their core business logic, whilst also benefiting from the features of the @Pipeline - such as
+The @Pipeline has been designed as an extensible hierarchy of functionality which is fully publicly accessible.
+This allows 3rd party developers to create custom @flowelements that focus on their core business logic, whilst also benefiting from the features of the @Pipeline - such as
 @buildfromconfiguration, @automaticdatafileupdates, @resultcaching, @webintegration, etc.